StampyAI/alignment-research-dataset/README.md

 To update the stampy portion of the dataset, you will need a Coda token. go to coda.io, log in, and generate an API token in your account settings.
 Add restrictions: Doc or table, Read only, for the doc with url https://coda.io/d/_dfau7sl2hmG.
 Then, create a .env file at the root of the alignment research dataset, and write CODA_TOKEN="<coda_token>".
 It will be accessible in align_data/stampy/stampy.py

-When wishing to update the whole dataset, run `python3 main.py fetch_all`.
-You can also fetch a specific subsection of a dataset by its name, for example `python3 main.py fetch --dataset_name stampy`
+When wishing to update the whole dataset, run `python main.py fetch_all`.
+You can also fetch a specific subsection of a dataset by its name, for example `python main.py fetch --dataset_name stampy`

 ## Contributing